30th Sept Update

 Please note the following: We regret that at the moment we are unable to accept day visitors (or supermarket deliveries) to the Park.
 These measures are in place to help social distancing and for everyone’s safety.
 We are happy to recommend places nearby that may be ideal to meet up with friends and family.

-As from Fri 24th July, we are asking those who wish to purchase anything from our small selection of groceries or ice cream, that they wear a face covering on entering Reception.
+As from Fri 24th July, we are asking those who wish to purchase anything from our small selection of groceries or ice cream in Reception, that they wear a face covering on entering.